 Biography

-His String Quartet “A Study of Difference and Repetition (2015-2016)” was premiered at Valencia International Performance Academy & Festival 2016 in Spain.
-In the same year, his chamber work “Quintet for Flute, Clarinet in A, Piano, Violin, and Violoncello (2016)” was premiered at the Darmstädter Ferienkurse 2016, in Germany.
-And in 2022, his work “A Study of Difference and Repetition (2015-2016)” was selected again as one of the concert programs with receiving the most votes by the jury at the music festival ICE Week 2022 in Germany.
+Among his notable early works is the string quartet A Study of Difference and Repetition (2015–2016), which was premiered at the Valencia International Performance Academy & Festival in 2016.
+The work explores processes of transformation and variation, drawing on philosophical notions of repetition and difference.
+In the same year, his chamber work Quintet (2016) for flute, clarinet in A, piano, violin, and cello was premiered at the Darmstädter Ferienkurse, one of the most historically significant platforms for contemporary music.
+The quartet A Study of Difference and Repetition continued to receive recognition, being selected in 2022 as one of the most highly rated works by the jury at ICE Week in Germany.

-In 2018, he was awarded the 1st special prize in the “Città di Udine” International Composition Competition (Italy).
-In 2019, he was awarded the 1st special prize in the Solo Instrumental Composition Category of ACADEMIA MUSICA, VIENNA, AUSTRIA INTERNATIONAL MUSIC COMPETITION (Austria), and the 2nd prize in the Orchestral Composition Category.
-In 2020, he was awarded the 2nd prize in The 4th International Sergei Slonimsky Composition Competition (Russia), and the 1st prize in the Ensemble Composition Category of the International Young Musician Competition the “Città di Barletta” (Italy).
-He was also nominated for two other categories in the competition.
-Then, in 2022, he was specially mentioned in the “Andrea Cesaro” Rome Award (Italy).
-In 2023 he was selected as a finalist in the “Luciano Berio” International Composition Competition (Italy).
+His achievements have been recognized through numerous international composition awards.
+In 2018, he received the First Special Prize at the “Città di Udine” International Composition Competition in Italy.
+In 2019, he was awarded the First Special Prize in the Solo Instrumental Composition category and the Second Prize in the Orchestral Composition category at the ACADEMIA MUSICA International Music Competition in Vienna.
+In 2020, he received Second Prize at the 4th International Sergei Slonimsky Composition Competition in Russia, as well as First Prize in the Ensemble Composition category at the International Young Musician Competition “Città di Barletta,” where he was additionally nominated in two other categories.
+His later distinctions include a special mention at the Andrea Cesaro Rome Award in 2022 and selection as a finalist in the “Luciano Berio” International Composition Competition in 2023.

 Publisher